-Why 1-2 hours visit duration is ideal for solo trip: Enough time to tour exhibits, watch a short film, and try two simulators without rushing.
+Why 1-2 hours visit duration is ideal for solo trip: Visit exhibits and try 2–3 simulators at a relaxed pace.

 Exhibition Galleries: